Course Outline

 Goal:

-The end of semester oral VIVA exam and project plan will assess the creative and critical thinking and ethical decision-making underpinning work undertaken during semester
+The end of semester oral VIVA exam and project plan will assess creative and critical thinking and decision-making underpinning action and evaluation planning for optimising population nutrition outcomes

 Product: Examination - Centrally Scheduled